ABC-Data/ABCData.github.io/README.md

 ![SneakPeek](images/WaddleCrusaders/1.png)
 ![SneakPeek](images/WaddleCrusaders/2.png)
 ### Description:
-A 2D turn-based top-down tatical strategy game with varying levels, allowing players to choose from multiple unit types to bring into battle and arrange them to outsmart enemies.
+A 2D turn-based top-down tactical strategy game with varying levels, allowing players to choose from multiple unit types to bring into battle and arrange them to outsmart enemies.
 Using Alpha Engine as provided by Digipen faculty.
 ### What I have worked on:
 - Programmed in C++.